 There are a lot of big challenges involved, but you can’t really get motivated by a small challenge.”

 Aize’s new cutting-edge software is powered by the Cognite Data Fusion platform, which integrates and contextualises all industrial data.

 “I’m looking at the software and I can see how it is easily transferable to other industries.
 It’s really exciting,” adds Ross Mitchell, who recently joined Aize in Aberdeen as a software developer.

 While surprised by the fast pace at which everything moves at Aize, Mitchell says his favourite thing about Aize so far is the community.
 “We’re an eclectic bunch, but everyone is so warm and friendly, and if you are needing information on something there is always someone who you can ask.”

-Diversity, playfulness and creativity resides at the heart of Aize as a company, which strives to make the complex intuitive, and enable collaboration to create new solutions and see things differently.
+Diversity, playfulness and creativity reside at the heart of Aize as a company, which strives to make the complex intuitive, and enable collaboration to create new solutions and see things differently.

 Post written by Trine Bratt Stølsnes